Should I add a long-term care rider to my life insurance policy?

 What is a long-term care life insurance rider?

-To qualify for life insurance with LTC rider, you must be unable to independently perform two of the six activities of daily living (ADLs) temporarily or permanently.
-The following activities are considered activities of daily living:
+To make a claim on your LTC rider, you must be unable to independently perform two of the six activities of daily living (ADLs) either temporarily or permanently.
+[1] The following activities are considered activities of daily living:

 • Eating